Why Did Syria Still Have Chemical Weapons?

 When you say Russia failed, what do you mean?
 What should they have done that they didn’t do?

-You’re saying Russia has a relationship to Assad that no one else has, which gives them unique leverage to make sure the agreement is enforced, and they weren’t using it.
+You’re saying Russia has a relationship with Assad that no one else has, which gives them unique leverage to make sure the agreement is enforced, and they weren’t using it.

 Even up to this very afternoon.